• Free shipping on all orders

 How Long Should a Cat Be Confined After Being Spayed or Neutered?

 The idea of confining your cat after getting spayed or neutered is to let the incision site heal a little before any running, jumping, or even lots of walking starts happening.
-The skin at the incision site is held together only by the stitches and needs a chance to start fusing together before the cat resumes normal activity.
+The skin at the incision site is held together only by the stitches and needs a chance to start fusing before the cat resumes normal activity.
 If the stitches are solely responsible for keeping the incision site closed, there is a good chance that the site will open up as your cat goes about its regular life throughout the house.

 If your cat is kept in a kennel for at least 24 hours after surgery, their incision site will have a chance to heal.
 The vet will recommend that your cat wear a head cone to keep them from licking and irritating the incision as it heals.
 It is always a good idea to consult with your veterinarian before releasing your cat from containment.
 They can let you know what specific signs and symptoms to look for and let you know how the incision site should look based on things such as your cat’s physical health and how well the surgery went.

-Afterwards, keep your cat confined for at least 10 days in a small, clean area with water, food, and a clean litter box.
+Afterward, keep your cat confined for at least 10 days in a small, clean area with water, food, and a clean litter box.
 This is important to prevent running, climbing, jumping, and all the normal cat activities that could apply more pressure than the stitches can take.
 You must check the incision site daily and make sure it is clean and healing properly.

 spayed cat wearing cone